vnmakarov/yaep/README.md

        | error # 0
        ;
 ```
-  * For more details, please see a documentation in directory ``src``
+  * For more details, please see the documentation in directory ``src/``,
-    or YEAP tests in file ``yaep.tst.in``.
+    or the YAEP examples in file ``yaep.tst.in``.

-# Installing
+# Installing:
   * ``<YAEP source path>/configure --srcdir=<YAEP source path> --prefix=<YAEP install directory>``
   * ``cd src``
   * ``make``
-  * optional ``make test``
+  * ``make test`` (optional)
   * ``make install``

-# Speed of YACC, MARPA, YAEP, and GCC parser.
+# Speed comparison of YACC, MARPA, YAEP, and GCC parsers:

 * Tested parsers:
   * YACC 1.9 from Linux Fedora Core 21.
   * MARPA C Library, version 8.3.0.
-A popular Earley's parser using Practical
+A popular Earley parser implementation
-    Earley parser algorithm and Leo Joop's approach.
+    using the Practical Earley Parser algorithm and Leo Joop's approach.
-  * GCC-4.9.2.
+  * The C parser in GCC-4.9.2.
-  * YAEP as Oct.
+  * YAEP as of Oct.
 2015.
 * Grammar:
-  * The base test grammar is **ANSI C** grammar which is mostly
+  * The base test grammar is the **ANSI C** grammar which is mostly
     a left recursion grammar.
-  * For MARPA and YAEP, the grammar is lightly ambiguous as a typename
+  * For MARPA and YAEP, the grammar is slightly ambiguous as typenames
-    is also an identifier.
+    are represented with the same kind of token as identifiers.
-  * For YACC description, typename is a separate token different from
+  * For the YACC description, typename is a separate token type distinct from
     other identifiers.
-YACC description contains only small number of
+The YACC description does not contain any actions except
-    actions to give a feedback to the scanner how to treat the next identifier
+    for a small number needed to give feedback to the scanner on how to treat
-    (as a typename or identifier itself).
+    the next identifier (as a typename or regular identifier).
 * Scanning test files for YACC, MARPA, and YAEP:
-  * We prepared all tokens first and only after that we did parsing.
+  * We prepare all tokens beforehand in order to exclude scanning time from our benchmark.
-  * For YACC, at this stage we does not differ identifier and typename yet.
+  * For YACC, at the scanning stage we do not yet distinguish identifiers and typenames.
-* Tests
+* Tests:
-  * The first test is made from gen.c file of parser-generator MSTA.
+  * The first test is based on the file ``gen.c`` from parser-generator MSTA.
 The file
-    was concatenated 10 times and the result file size was 67K C lines.
+    was concatenated 10 times and the resulting file size was 67K C lines.
-  * The second one is a pre-release version of gcc-4.0 for i686 as one file
+  * The second test is a pre-release version of gcc-4.0 for i686 with all the source
+    code combined into one file
     ([source](http://people.csail.mit.edu/smcc/projects/single-file-programs/)).
     The file size was 635K C lines.
-  * The files were pre-processed.
+  * The C pre-processor was applied to the files.
-  * Additional preparations were made for YACC, MARPA, and YAEP
+  * Additional preparations were made for YACC, MARPA, and YAEP:
     * GCC extensions (mostly attributes and asm) were removed from the
       pre-processed files.
-The removed code is a tiny and an insignificant
+The removed code is a tiny and insignificant
-      fraction of all code.
+      fraction of the entire code.
-    * A very small number of identifiers were renamed not to confuse the simple
+    * A very small number of identifiers were renamed to avoid confusing the simple
-      YACC actions to differ typenames and identifiers.
-So the result code
+      YACC actions to distinguish typenames and identifiers.
+So the resulting code
-      is not correct as C code but it is correct with syntactic point of view.
+      is not correct as C code but it is correct from the syntactic point of view.
 * Measurements:
   * The result times are elapsed (wall) times.
-  * Memory requirements are measured by Linux ``sbrk`` difference before and
+  * Memory requirements are measured by comparing the output of Linux ``sbrk`` before and
     after parsing.
-  * For GCC, memory was max resident memory reported by ``/usr/bin/time``.
+  * For GCC, memory was instead measured as max resident memory reported by ``/usr/bin/time``.
-* How to reproduce: please use shell script ``compare-parsers.tst``
+* How to reproduce: please use the shell script ``compare-parsers.tst``
   from directory ``src``.

 * Results:
   * First file (**67K** lines).
 Test machine is i7-2600 (4 x 3.4GHz)
     with 8GB memory under FC21.